-- ½ cup cold unsalted butter, cubed into small pieces
+- ½ cup of cold unsalted butter, cubed into small pieces

 For the filling:

-- 5 cups sliced peaches (about 6 or 7 medium peaches)
+- Five cups of sliced peaches (about six or seven medium peaches)

 - Preheat oven to 350℉.
 Butter and flour a 9-inch cake pan or a 9-inch square baking dish.